List of patent claim types: Programmed computer

 A programmed computer claim is one in the form—a general-purpose digital computer programmed to carry out (such and such steps, where the steps are those of a method, such as a method to calculate an alarm limit or a method to convert BCD numbers to pure binary numbers).
 The purpose of the claim is to try to avoid case-law holding certain types of method to be patent-ineligible.
 The theory of such claims is based on "the legal doctrine that a new program makes an old general purpose digital computer into a new and different machine."
 The argument against the validity of such claims is that putting a new piano roll into an old player piano does not convert the latter into a new machine.
 See Piano roll blues.

 Reach-through

 A reach-through claim is one that attempts to cover the basic research of an invention or discovery.
 It is an "attempt to capture the value of a discovery before it may be a full invention."
 Specifically, a reach-through claim is one in which "claims for products or uses for products when experimental data is provided for screening methods or tools for the identification of such products."

 A reach through claim can be thought of as an exception to the general rule about claims.

 An example of a denied claim was when the United States Federal Circuit refused to recognize a reach-through claim for Celebrex.

+Second medical use

+A second (or further) medical use claim is a claim directed to a substance or composition for a particular therapeutic use, wherein the substance or composition itself is already known, but not previously disclosed for the therapeutic use.